-Total operating revenue has decreased by 2 per cent or R9 million for the 2024/25 financial year when compared to the 2023/24 Adjustment Budget.
-For the two outer years, operational revenue has increased by 4,4% and 4.4% per cent respectively, equating to a total revenue increase of R19.6 million and R20.5 million over the MTREF when compared to the 2025/26 and 2026/27 financial years.

-Total expenditure for the 2024/25 financial year has been projected at R427 million, R447 million and R467 million for the two outer years with a budgeted surplus of R0.0 million and the same for the outer years.
-Budget circular 115 requires the municipality to fund the depreciation costs from the own revenue or equitable share and the municipality is not allowed to use non-funding items when preparing MTREF.
-When compared to the 2023/24 Adjustments Budget, operational expenditure has decreased in line with the above total operating revenue.
+Total operating revenue has increased by 1.4 per cent or R6 187 254.00 for the 2024/25 financial year when compared to the 2023/24 Adjustment Budget.
+For the two outer years, operational revenue has increased by 4,6% and 4.6% respectively, equating to a total revenue increased of R7 673 653 million and decrease from 2025/26 to 2026/27 by R8 542 398 million over the MTREF, the reason for the decrease is some grants are R0.00 as per Dora for 2026/27 for example EPWP and Disaster relief Grant.
+Total expenditure for the 2024/25 financial year has been projected at R443 million.
+When compared to the 2023/24 Adjustment Budget, operational expenditure has decreased in line with the above total operating revenue.

-4.6.
+4.5.2.
 Operating Revenue Framework

 For Port St Johns Municipality to continue improving the quality of services provided to its citizens it needs to generate the required revenue.
 In these tough economic times strong revenue management is fundamental to the financial sustainability of every municipality.
 The reality is that we are faced with development backlogs and poverty.
-The expenditure required to address these challenges will inevitably always exceed available funding; hence difficult choices must be made in relation to tariff increases and balancing expenditures against realistically anticipated revenues.
+The expenditure required to address these challenges will inevitably always exceed available funding; hence difficult choices have to be made in relation to tariff increases and balancing expenditures against realistically anticipated revenues.
 The municipality's revenue enhancement strategy is built around the following key components:

-- National Treasury's guidelines and macroeconomic policy. - Growth in the municipality and continued economic development. - ▶ Efficient revenue management, which aims to ensure a 95 per cent annual collection rate for property rates and other key service charges. - Achievement of full cost recovery of specific user charges especially in relation to trading services. - ▶ Determining the tariff escalation rate by establishing/calculating the revenue requirement of each service. - Tariff policies of the municipality. - ► The municipality's Property Rates Policy approved in terms of the Municipal Property Rates Act, 2004 (Act 6 of 2004) (MPRA). - Increase ability to extend new services and recover costs and - ▶ The municipality's Indigent Policy and rendering of free basic services.
+- National Treasury's guidelines and macroeconomic policy. - ▶ Growth in the municipality and continued economic development. - ► Efficient revenue management, which aims to ensure a 95 per cent annual collection rate for property rates and other key service charges. - Achievement of full cost recovery of specific user charges especially in relation to trading services. - ▶ Determining the tariff escalation rate by establishing/calculating the revenue requirement of each service. - Tariff policies of the municipality. - ► The municipality's Property Rates Policy approved in terms of the Municipal Property Rates Act, 2004 (Act 6 of 2004) (MPRA). - Increase ability to extend new services and recover costs and - ▶ The municipality's Indigent Policy and rendering of free basic services.